Mit Ghamr: Geography

 Mit Ghamr city is located on Damietta branch of the Nile, and just on the opposite side of the Nile located another city called Zifta which belongs to Gharbia Governorate.
 Mit Ghamr is located in the middle of four governorates, Dakahlia to the north, Al Qaliobiah to the south, Al Sharqiah to the east and Al Gharbiah to the west.
 It is about 43 kilometers away from Al Mansurah and 27 kilometers away from Zagazig, the capital of Sharqia, also about 35 kilometers from Banha, the capital of Qalyubia, and 29 kilometers from Tanta, the capital of Al Gharbiah.

-The area of Mit Ghamr was estimated at approximately 0.41 km2 in 1930.
+The area of Mit Ghamr was estimated at 0.41 km^{2} in 1930.
 The city's development shifted southward with the extension of the Al-Mu'tahada railway in 1936.
 With the growth of Mit Ghamr, the village of Daqadous also grew.
-The city's area reached 0.68 km2 in 1950, influenced by development projects during that period, such as the establishment of a cotton gin, oil and textile industries, and the development of the health system.
+The city's area reached 0.68 km^{2} in 1950, influenced by development projects during that period, such as the establishment of a cotton gin, oil and textile industries, and the development of the health system.
 The development of Daqadous merged with that of Mit Ghamr during that period until it was annexed in 1968.
-With the city's rapid urban growth in all directions, its area reached approximately 2.52 km2 in 1974.
-Over time, the area increased to 3.58 km2 in 1984, 3.81 km2 in 2000, and 4.41 km2 in 2006.
+With the city's rapid urban growth in all directions, its area reached approximately 2.52 km^{2} in 1974.
+Over time, the area increased to 3.58 km^{2} in 1984, 3.81 km^{2} in 2000, and 4.41 km^{2} in 2006.
 Today, the city of Ghamr is a separate section from its center, with no sheikhdoms.
 Its center has 53 villages.